CodeIntelligenceTesting/jazzer.js/docs/jest-integration.md

 `describe` block "My describe" in the test file `fuzztests.fuzz.js` would end up in the directory `./fuzztest.fuzz/My_describe/My_fuzz_test`.
-Files in these directories will be used in the regression mode to verify that the underlying issues have been fixed.
+Files in these directories will be used in the regression mode to verify that the underlying issues have been resolved.

 Furthermore, as fuzzing is a time-consuming task, interesting intermediate inputs are stored in a similar directory structure located in `.cifuzz-corpus` at the project root.
 These inputs are used by the fuzzer to speed up the next run by reusing the already discovered inputs.

-Executing fuzz tests in the fuzzing mode on the command line could look like the following snippet.
+Executing fuzz tests in fuzzing mode on the command line could look like the following snippet.
 This output may differ depending on the used Jest reporter.

 ```shell